lukkapalliabhiram/LING-L545/05_Project/README.md

 [MIT License](LICENSE)

 ## Contact
-For any queries or discussions regarding this project, feel free to contact [Your Name](your-email@example.com).
+For any queries or discussions regarding this project, feel free to contact [Abhiram Kukkapalli](kukkapalliabhiram@gmail.com).

 ---
 *Thank you for your interest in our project on hybrid recommendation systems for Telugu news content!*